FAQ about Mining Royalty in Nunavut and the Northwest Territories

 A royalty is a payment to the owner of the subsurface mineral rights for the extraction of mineral ores by private parties.
-Here we discuss the royalty system used for Crown lands in the Northwest Territories and Nunavut.
+Here we discuss the royalty system used for Crown lands in Nunavut and the Northwest Territories.

 The most common types of royalties are: